wp-plugins/boxers-and-swipers/readme.txt

 == Changelog ==

+= 2.1 =
+When specified the link = "none" option in the gallery, is excluded from the effect.
+Change management screen to responsive tab menu design.

 = 2.0 =
 Add function to set the exclusion in each page or post or custom post.